cncf/techdocs/docs/analytics.md

   https://github.com/open-telemetry/opentelemetry.io/pull/1544)
 - Set the GA4 ID as the main GA ID

-### Phase 3 - switch to native Docsy or Hugo support for GA
+### Stage 3 - switch to native Docsy or Hugo support for GA

 Eventually migrate to using the Docsy or Hugo support for GA IDs (@chalin plans to upstream changes in 22Q3).